Andrettin/Wyrmsun/readme.txt

 * Maps
 - Improved random map generation so that starting town halls won't be placed too close to gold mines.
+- Fixed an important bug which caused the wrong map to be loaded if the map's quest had not yet been completed.

 * Miscellaneous
 - Added slider graphics for the dwarves (graphics by Jinn and code based on DinkyDyeAussie's).